 Companies are adopting innovative enterprise solutions to help them stay ahead of their competitors.
-Nevertheless, many still rely on spreadsheets to perform vital financial functions, even the big companies.
+Nevertheless, many still rely on spreadsheets to perform vital financial functions.
 It is not a promising way for companies to remain relevant in this new digital economy.
 An EPM (Enterprise Performance Management) application could be the ultimate alternative to using spreadsheets.

 One inherent drawback of spreadsheets is that they rely on manual input processes, and hence are error-prone.
 If an error is made, there are few effective ways to detect and track that error.
 Once the data is rolled up, top executives can hardly drill down the numbers to the detailed levels and be confident that they are built upon precise, crystal clear data.
 Using spreadsheets also creates a system of fragmented data and does not facilitate quick action.